What are the signs & symptoms that develop in affected dogs?

 How do vets diagnose this condition?

 Genetic and laboratory testing are used to diagnose this condition.
-Abdominal ultrasound is used to examine the location of organs.
+Radiography or ultrasound can be used to examine the location of organs.

 How is this condition treated?